- Jaume Collet-Serra

 - Release Date

 Non-Stop is fast-food cinema.
-Like a trip to Taco Bell (or any fast-food chain, for that matter), it seems like a good idea at the time, but even before the last bite goes down you regret the decision and spend the next few hours groaning with an upset stomach.
+Like a trip to Taco Bell (or any fast-food chain, for that matter), it seems like a good idea at the time, but even before the last bite goes down, you regret the decision and spend the next few hours groaning with an upset stomach.
 Reteaming with his Unknown director Jaume Collet-Serra, Liam Neeson retains his post-Taken action hero status in a slow-burning murder mystery set on a plane.
-The film’s writers (John W. Richardson, Chris Roach and Ryan Engle) perpetuate an increasingly implausible series of events and, because of the claustrophobic setting and limited number of suspects on the flight, they write themselves into a tight corner from which their sloppy third act cannot hope to escape in a satisfying way.
+The film’s writers (John W. Richardson, Chris Roach, and Ryan Engle) perpetuate an increasingly implausible series of events, and, because of the claustrophobic setting and a limited number of suspects on the flight, they write themselves into a tight corner from which their sloppy third act cannot hope to escape in a satisfying way.
 The cast of recognizable supporting players and Neeson’s imposing presence make Non-Stop watchable and, at least in the first half, rather enjoyable.
 But the overwhelmingly convoluted resolution leaves the experience barely worthy of a guilty pleasure label.

 Neeson plays Bill Marks, the Federal Air Marshal on an Aquabritish flight from New York to London.
-Unkempt and evidently an alcoholic, Bill is a mess, and given his fear of flying it’s easy to question why he’s allowed on a plane with a gun.
-Seated next to the loquacious passenger Jen (Julianne Moore), Bill begins to receive anonymous text messages from someone who claims that every 20 minutes a passenger on his flight will die unless $150 million is transferred into a numbered bank account.
+Unkempt and evidently an alcoholic, Bill is a mess, and given his fear of flying, it’s easy to question why he’s allowed on a plane with a gun.
+Seated next to the loquacious passenger Jen (Julianne Moore), Bill begins to receive anonymous text messages from someone who claims that every 20 minutes, a passenger on his flight will die unless $150 million is transferred into a numbered bank account.
 Bill doubts its legitimacy but nevertheless informs his skeptical pilot (Linus Roache) and his fellow air marshal (Anson Mount, from Hell on Wheels) of the threat.
 Any disbelief is quashed after their time runs out and someone ends up dead.
-Worse, not only is the killer’s threat valid but they’ve staged these events to frame Bill at every turn: The bank account is in Bill’s name, he’s made to look like a murderer, and his reputation and sordid past don’t help clear his character.
+Worse, not only is the killer’s threat valid, but they’ve staged these events to frame Bill at every turn: The bank account is in Bill’s name, he’s made to look like a murderer, and his reputation and sordid past don’t help clear his character.

 Although the paranoia and Wrong Man elements of this scenario are pure Hitchcock, there’s more of Agatha Christie in Non-Stop.
 It’s a whodunit in the sky, and there are suspects abound, with more colorful characters than a game of Clue.
 Who could it be?
 Could it be Moore’s flirty business class passenger or is she a red-headed herring?
 Is it the trusting flight attendant played by Downton Abbey’s Michelle Dockery?
 Or maybe it’s the token Muslim (Omar Metwally) who receives suspicious glances from his fellow passengers?
 Perhaps it’s the smarmy NYPD officer (House of Cards’ Corey Stoll), or the businessman (Nate Parker) whom Bill bumped into at the security gate.
 Could it be recent Oscar-winner Lupita Nyong’o (12 Years a Slave), who plays a flight attendant with only two or three lines of dialogue?
 Maybe it’s character actor Scoot McNairy (Killing Them Softly), here playing a guy with glasses.
 Then again, Bill might have split personality disorder and be wholly unaware that he’s killing passengers himself.
 Or maybe still, everyone on the plane is conspiring against him together à la Murder on the Orient Express.